maloam/mastodon/index.md

 ### Japanese Translation

-Many thanks to Shoko Nakai for arranging a Japanese translation of this document, available here:
+We have a Japanese version of the document available here:

  -  <a href="DNS-Abuse-Techniques-Matrix_v1.1-ja.pdf">DNS-Abuse-Techniques-Matrix_v1.1-ja.pdf</a>